 However, cuticles – and the areas around them – are susceptible to damage and infection, and can become quite stubborn and ugly.
 This is when cuticle removers come into play!
 Cuticle removers come in a variety of forms and often resemble scissors or cutters of some kind.
 They are designed to carefully take away the dead or hardened skin around the nail.

 However, it’s worth noting this is not only a cosmetic transaction.
 Cuticles that are damaged or hard may prevent the proper growth of the skin around the base of the nail.
 This area needs to ‘breathe’ or the skin will grow in hard and unhealthy, which is what you really don’t want!
-Rather than go into a detailed description of how cuticle removers work – as some do it a different way to others – let’s get down to business and talk about ten of the best cuticle removers on the market right now.
+Rather than go into a detailed description of how cuticle removers work – as some do it a different way to others – let’s get down to business and find the best cuticle remover for you.

 1. Saxhorn Cuticle Nipper